Xinjiang Production and Construction Corps: History

 The XPCC draws from the traditional Chinese tuntian system, a policy of settling military units in frontier areas so that they become self-sufficient in food, and similar policies in the Tang and Qing dynasties.
 Construction corps were set up for sparsely populated frontier regions, including Heilongjiang, Inner Mongolia, and Xinjiang.

 After the Chinese Communist Party took control of Xinjiang in 1949, People's Liberation Army (PLA) forces deployed into Xinjiang were commanded to start production in the area.
 In 1953, PLA there were separated into National Defense and Production Divisions.
 XPCC was formed from soldiers from First Field Army, Kuomintang, and from the local Ili National Army.

-In October 1954 the Production Division was ordered by the Mao Zedong to form People's Liberation Army Xinjiang Production and Construction Corps, tasked to "Integrate labor with violent, colonize and populate the frontier" in 1954.
+In October 1954 the Production Division was ordered by the Mao Zedong to form People's Liberation Army Xinjiang Production and Construction Corps in 1954.
 XPCC was founded by Wang Zhen.
 It initially comprised 175,000 military personnel, led by Tao Zhiyue as its first commander.

 XPCC was initially focused on settling, cultivating, and developing sparsely populated areas, such as the fringes of the Taklamakan Desert and the Gurbantünggüt Desert, under the principle of "not competing for benefits with the local people".
 It provided a reserve military force, although they were not called upon.
 XPCC was expanded by youth from other parts of China, to equalize its sex ratio and include members with better education.
 In 1962, after the Sino-Soviet split, rioting occurred in Yining and 60,000 ethnic minorities living near the border fled to the Soviet Union.
 The Chinese government feared that the USSR was trying to destabilize China and start a war.
 XPCC was ordered to cultivate the farms of the exiles.